numz/sd-wav2lip-uhq/README.md

     3. Using a value below 0.5 is not advised.
 Adjust this setting to achieve optimal results.
 Starting with a value of 0.75 is recommended.
 13. **Active debug**: This will create step-by-step images in the debug folder.
 14. Click on the "Generate" button.
+15. ⚠ "resume" button can be use if face swap and wav2lip step have been done, then you can adjust "mouth mask dilate", "face mask erode", "mask blur" and change "restoration model" without regenerate face swap and wav2lip.

 ## 👄 Note on the bark Fidelity